Montana Public Service Commission: Commissioners

-The Montana Public Service Commission, PSC, has since 1975 served as a five-member board with commissioners serving staggered four-year terms.
+Commissioners of the PSC are elected from the five districts across the state.
+Since 1975, commissioners have served staggered four-year terms.

 Democrat former District 3 Commissioner John Vincent of Gallatin Gateway and District 4 Commissioner Gail Gutsche, also a Democrat, lost their bids for a second term on the commission during the November 2012 election to Koopman and Hamilton, both Republicans.
 The 2012 election created the first all-Republican commission since its establishment in 1975 as a five-member commission.

 Republican Brad Johnson, former Secretary of State of Montana, bested state Rep. Galen Hollenbaugh in the November 2014 election to fill the District 5 seat on the PSC.
 Commission Chairman Bill Gallagher, a Helena Republican, opted not to seek reelection to the seat amid an ongoing battle with pancreatic cancer, which he said could limit his ability to serve a second term on the commission.

 Districts

-The 5 districts of the Commission are separated by county as follows:
+The 5 districts of the Commission are separated by state house districts as follows: